Purr Podcast Guests & Episodes

 >> Listen to episode 127

-Remembering Dr. Alexander de Lahunta and our mentors: Episode 125, August 2021
+Remembering Dr. Alexander de Lahunta and our Mentors with Dr. Susan Little & Dr. Jolle Kirpensteijn, August 2021

-August was a sad month as the death of Dr. Alexander de Lahunta at age 88 was announced.
+Great loss and greater inspiration.
+August was a sad month as the death of Dr. Alexander de Lahuntaat age 88 was announced.
 Pretty much all veterinarians know his name because he is the legendary founder of veterinary neurology and an award-winning teacher.
 This got Jolle and Susan thinking about the people who have been influential in their careers – friends, family, colleagues, mentors.
 Who has influenced your career in vet med?

 Dr. Rick Sanchez is a European Specialist in Veterinary Ophthalmology with a long list of career achievements.
 Feline ophthalmology was the purrfect topic for Jolle to record on International Cat Day.
 In this episode, Rick and Jolle discuss common eye diseases in cats, including how to make a diagnosis.
 Rick also explains the differences between cat and dog eyes so it’s a great review of a fascinating topic.
 You’ll want to keep your eye on this episode!